pymupdf/PyMuPDF-Optional-Material/docs/page.rst

       pair: overlay; Page.insertImage args
       pair: filename; Page.insertImage args
       pair: pixmap; Page.insertImage args
+      pair: rotate; Page.insertImage args
+      pair: keep_proportion; Page.insertImage args
       pair: stream; Page.insertImage args

-   .. method:: insertImage(rect, filename = None, pixmap = None, stream = None, overlay = True)
+   .. method:: insertImage(rect, filename=None, pixmap=None, stream=None, rotate=0, keep_proportion=True, overlay=True)

-      PDF only: Fill the given rectangle (rect-like) with an image.
-The image's width-height-proportion will be **adjusted to fit** -- so it may appear distorted.
-Specify the rectangle appropriately if you want to avoid this.
-The image is taken from a pixmap, a file or a memory area - of these parameters **exactly one** must be specified.
+      PDF only: Put an image inside the given rectangle.
+The image can be taken from a pixmap, a file or a memory area - of these parameters **exactly one** must be specified.

+      .. versionchanged:: 1.14.11
+         By default, the image keeps its aspect ratio.

-      :arg rect-like rect: where to put the image on the page.
-Must be finite and not empty.
+      :arg rect-like rect: where to put the image on the page -- must be finite and its intersection with the page must not be empty.

-      :arg str filename: name of an image file (all MuPDF supported formats - see :ref:`ImageFiles`).
+      :arg str filename: name of an image file (all formats supported by MuPDF -- see :ref:`ImageFiles`).
 If the same image is to be inserted multiple times, choose one of the other two options to avoid some overhead.

-      :arg bytes/bytearray stream: memory resident image (all MuPDF supported formats - see :ref:`ImageFiles`).
+      :arg bytes/bytearray stream: image in memory (all formats supported by MuPDF -- see :ref:`ImageFiles`).
+This is the most efficient option.

-      :arg pixmap: pixmap containing the image.
+      :arg pixmap: a pixmap containing the image.
       :type pixmap: :ref:`Pixmap`

+      :arg int rotate: rotate the image.
+Must be an integer multiple of 90 degrees.
+If you need a non-orthogonal rotation by an arbitrary angle, consider converting the image to a PDF (:meth:`Document.convertToPDF`) first and then use :meth:`Page.showPDFpage` instead.

+         .. versionadded:: v1.14.11

+      :arg bool keep_proportion: maintain the aspect ratio of the image.

+         .. versionadded:: v1.14.11

       For a description of ``overlay`` see :ref:`CommonParms`.